730 Campus Crisis and Emergency Management

 3. All news media requests should be directed to MTSU’s News and Media Relations, the designated administrator, or the EOC.

-4. The news media procedures must designate a location for press conferences during emergency incidents.
+4. The news media procedures will designate a location for press conferences during emergency incidents.

 5. News media personnel should not be allowed into secure areas without an appropriate escort.